Fitting Horn DL Ontologies to ABox and Query Examples: A Tale of Simulation Quantifiers and Finite Models: UCQs and CQs

 \subsection{Algorithms and Complexity: \EL and $\EL_\bot$}

-We develop an algorithm that, given as input a collection $E=(E^+,E^-)$ of labeled ABox-UCQ examples with $E^- \neq \emptyset$, decide whether Point~2 of Theorem~\ref{thm:charUCQwithFin} is satisfied for $\Lmc \in \{\EL , \EL_\bot\}$.
-One challenge is to implement Point~(b), due to the infinite nature of simulations illustrated by Example~\ref{ex:simscausetrouble}.
-Fortunately, an extension of $\EL_\bot$ with simulation quantifiers has been studied in \cite{lutz2010enriching}, and it turns out to be the right tool for us.
+We use Theorem~\ref{thm:charUCQwithFin} to develop decision procedures for $(\Lmc,\text{UCQ})$-ontology fitting with $\Lmc \in \{ \EL, \EL_\bot \}$, and also prove matching lower bounds.
+Clearly, the same procedures can then also be used for $(\Lmc,\text{CQ})$-ontology fitting.
+The general idea is to check the existence of a finite interpretation \Imc that satisfies Points~(a) and~(b) of Theorem~\ref{thm:charUCQwithFin} by independently checking the existence of each finite interpretation $\Imc_e$ from Point~(a).
+A challenge is posed by Point~(b) due to the infinite nature of simulations illustrated by Example~\ref{ex:simscausetrouble}.
+We thus first identify a suitable reformulation of Theorem~\ref{thm:charUCQwithFin}.

+The reformulation of Theorem~\ref{thm:charUCQwithFin} uses ontologies formulated in the extension of $\EL_\bot$ and $\ELI_\bot$ with simulation quantifiers, as studied for $\EL_\bot$ in \cite{lutz2010enriching}.
 Let $\Lmc \in \{ \EL, \ELI \}$.
-An $\Lmc_\bot^\mn{sim}$-concept $C$ is defined like an $\Lmc_\bot$-concept but additionally admits quantifiers of the form $\exists^{\mn{sim}}_\Lmc(\Imc, d)$ where $\Imc$ is a finite interpretation with $d\in \Delta^\Imc$ that interprets only finitely many role and concept names (all others are considered empty).
+An $\Lmc_\bot^\mn{sim}$-concept $C$ is defined like an $\Lmc_\bot$-concept, but additionally admits quantifiers of the form $\exists^{\mn{sim}}_\Lmc(\Imc, d)$ where $\Imc$ is a finite interpretation with $d\in \Delta^\Imc$ that interprets only finitely many role and concept names (all others are considered empty).
 An $\Lmc_\bot^\mn{sim}$-ontology is then defined as expected.
-The semantics of the additional quantifier is defined by Then \emph{$\Lmc_\bot^{\mn{sim}}$-query entailment} is the problem to decide, given an $\Lmc_\bot^{\mn{sim}}$-ontology \Omc, an ABox \Amc, and an \Lmc-query $q$, whether $\Amc \cup \Omc \models q$. \emph{Finite \Lmc-query entailment} is defined likewise, based on `$\models^{\mn{fin}}$'.
+The semantics of the additional quantifier is defined by \emph{$\Lmc_\bot^{\mn{sim}}$-query entailment} is the problem to decide, given an $\Lmc_\bot^{\mn{sim}}$-ontology \Omc, an ABox \Amc, and an \Lmc-query $q$, whether \mbox{$\Amc \cup \Omc \models q$}. \emph{Finite \Lmc-query entailment} is defined likewise, based on `$\models^{\mn{fin}}$'.
 The following is a consequence of Theorems~10 and~11 of \cite{lutz2010enriching}. \begin{theorem} Finite $\EL_\bot^{\mn{sim}}$-query entailment is in \PTime. \end{theorem} Actually, Theorem~\ref{thm:ELsimPTime} is proved in \cite{lutz2010enriching} for the unrestricted case rather than for the finite case, but it is shown in the same article that the two cases coincide.